HERMES method: Roles

 The roles of client, project leader and technical specialist must be filled as a minimum requirement for the duration of the project.
 There is a description for each role including responsibility and allocation to a hierarchical level.
 The client role is always assigned to an individual.

 Tasks and results

 Results are generated using tasks.
 HERMES is structured in a results-oriented manner.
 Tasks and roles are assigned to the results.

 Background

 This method was developed in 1975 and has been further developed with the active support of users and technical experts on a continuous basis.

 HERMES has been used in Switzerland's Federal Administration since 1975 in the management and execution of IT projects.
 HERMES has been further developed over the years and underwent revisions in 1986, 1995, 2003 and 2005.
 HERMES 5 was launched in 2012.

 Training and certification

 HERMES provides training for all interested parties from those who have done the basic course to project leaders.

 Certification is also available.
 Certification consists of two levels: foundation level for project employees and advanced level for project leaders.

+HERMES Foundation

+This level is designed for project staff who need to understand the basics of the HERMES method and how to apply it to their work.
+It covers topics such as: